An Overview of Joint Supplements

 Turmeric's joints benefits arise from this spice having a long traditional history of use.
 The active ingredient in turmeric is curcumin which is found in the root of the plant and this is the compound responsible for turmeric’s colour.

 Curcumin is a powerful antioxidant which may help protect the joints but it also displays potent anti-inflammatory properties notably acting as a COX-2 inhibitor which is akin to how certain drugs such as ibuprofen work.
-Curcumin is also thought to inhibit the production of prostaglandins which are chemicals that cause pain and swelling within the body.
+Curcumin's benefits are also thought to be due to its ability to inhibit the production of prostaglandins which are chemicals that cause pain and swelling within the body.

 The biggest problem with turmeric supplements for joint pain is that they are ill-absorbed by the body with as little as 5% of curcumin in turmeric being absorbed on average.
 Once absorbed curcumin, being water soluble, is readily excreted out of our bodies.
-It is worth looking at Curcumin Elite™ by Life Extension as this supplement not only delivers curcumin, but also the lesser spoken about curcuminoids, which are active compounds in turmeric that help to reduce inflammation and are thought to help protect the neurons in our brain.
+It is worth looking at Turmeric Curcumin C3 Complex as this supplement not only delivers curcumin, but also the lesser spoken about curcuminoids, which are active compounds in turmeric that help to reduce inflammation and are thought to help protect the neurons in our brain.
 Please check with your GP or health advisor if you are taking blood thinning medications or have gall stones before taking curcumin supplements.

 Several studies indicated that patients taking tart cherries in supplement form experienced a significant improvement in joint mobility and pain.
 Other studies involving the use of tart cherry juice showed a reduction in C-reactive protein which is a marker of inflammation within the body.